CHM Supersound is the Premiere Record Label of the South Pacific

 CHM Supersound was the first commercial recording studio established in PNG.
 The company through Raymond’s vision recognized that PNG had a wealth of musical talent lying untapped and all that was required was a means of letting this talent get unleashed.
 CHM Supersound Studio recorded the first generation of PNG bands and artists in the early eighties.
 The first band that recorded under the CHM Supersound label was the Paramana Strangers.
 Other prominent bands soon followed like April Sun, Sanguma, Gwadus, New Krymus, Helgas and many others.
 The company also started signing up new artists from the Papuan region.
 Through its unique association in this infant industry, CHM Supersound acted as a form of catalyst prompting local groups and musicians to produce good local music by giving them support and assistance.

 (CHM Supersound Sound Engineer getting trained to use a state of the art console at the time)

 As the company’s goal was to expose PNG music to the rest of the South Pacific, Raymond decided to embark on a very ambitious program.
 Through the production of a unique and refreshing 2 hour program, PNG music was broadcasted in Honiara in 1985 through the Solomon Islands Broadcasting Commission Network.
 ‘CHM Supersound Hits’ became the first international radio program produced in PNG and soon expanded to being broadcasted in Vanuatu as well as Australia.
 CHM Supersound evolved from strength to strength.
-Starting with a modest operation back in the eighties, growing to a powerhouse label during the 90’s and early 2000’s, once it acquired it’s main competitor Pacific Gold Studios in 2008, it became the dominant label in PNG and the South Pacific with a catalog of more than 3,000 albums and 30,000 songs.
+Starting with a modest operation back in the eighties, growing to a powerhouse label during the 90’s and early 2000’s.

 (CHM Supersound concert with Makoma from Africa in Port Moresby, PNG)